vjFaLk/GREWords/README.md

 > 4800+ Words

-> Display random word and it's definition
+> Displays random word and it's definition

 > Smart Filter (Doesn't repeat words that are known)